New Normal Forms For Degree Three Polynomials and Rational Functions: The First Dynatomic Field

-Now, we can assume $q$ has degree $3$.
-If $f$ is in fixed-point multiplier form, then we are in the case of Lemma \ref{lem_4_distinct}.
-If $f$ is not in fixed-point multiplier form, then we must either have $\Aut(f)=2$ or $f$ has a Galois-invariant set containing three fixed points.
-Note that all the fixed points of $f$ are finite, so they are the solutions of $p(x)-xq(x)=0$.
-Clearly, if there are three roots forming a Galois invariant set, then one of the roots must be in $K$, or there are only three solutions to $p(x)-xq(x)=0$.
+If there are three roots forming a Galois invariant set, then one of the roots of \eqref{eq2} must be in $K$, or there are only three solutions to \eqref{eq2}.
 If there are only three roots, then one of the roots is a double root.
-The double root may be not defined on $K$ if the root is ramified over $K$.
-Since $p(x)-xq(x)$ is a degree $4$ polynomial defined over $K$ and $\text{char}(K)\neq 2$, $p(x)-xq(x)$ will not have an irreducible ramified factor.
+The double root may be in $K$ if the root is ramified over $K$.
+Since \eqref{eq2} is a degree four polynomial defined over $K$ and $\text{char}(K)\neq 2$, \eqref{eq2} will not have an irreducible ramified factor.
 Therefore, the double root must be in $K$.